alexanderniki/awesome-crossplatform/README.md

 # Awesome crossplatform
 A curated list of awesome crossplatform applications for everyday use.
+Take your apps and work with you no matter what OS you are using today.

+## Criteria

+Awesome crossplatform prefers apps that are:

+- Free/libre and Open source software
+- Offline-first
+- Use simple standart data storage formats

 ## Contents